HappyRay/testscribe/docs/index.markdown

 * parameter values to mock method calls are outputs

 Additionally, the test runs are recorded both as traditional unit tests and files in a structured machine-readable format by the tool automatically.
 The machine-readable format will enable additional functionalities such as maintaining regression tests.

+The machine-readable files are referred to as [scribe files](#scribe-files) in the documentation.

 # Minimum requirement
 * Python version >= 3.8.